MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Build, tag, push, or run Docker images, or run a Docker command.
-Task can be used with Docker or Azure Container registry.
+Build, tag, push, run Docker images, or run a Docker command.
+Use this task with Docker or the Azure Container registry.
 <!-- :::editable-content-end::: -->

 :::moniker-end